Sweet Minou Mystery

 In this very real flow, April’s mind roved again over the events of the past day.
 Missing Tony, missing knives, mystery photograph she found the night before of the haunting young woman.
 She tried to rake her brain.
 She knew there was a word for that kind of photography.
 Something about the blue…she would ask her friend Theo later.
 He owned the comic book store down the street, Dark Night Comics, and he was a film aficionado.

 April wrapped up the chocolate draining operation, and turned to the next exciting part of her work: creating new chocolates with it.
 There would be bars, of course, pure dark chocolate bars of the single-origin 70% cacao dark chocolate.
-This week she was particularly excited to work with a new shipment of hazelnuts from Hazelnut Hill small family farm in Oregon.
+This week she was particularly excited to work with a new shipment of hazelnuts from a small family farm in Oregon.

 These hazelnuts were plump and fragrant, and April had already ground a small batch of gianduja with the Guatemalan cacao and the hazelnuts in their miniature melangeur they used to grind various gianduja (April’s favorite).
 Sometimes she used local pecans, sometimes peanuts, even sometimes coconut.
 If it was fatty April likely had tried to grind it into a form of “gianduja” - which was an Italian delicacy of toasted hazelnuts ground with chocolate into a soft, melty mouthful of heaven.

 April turned the oven up again so she could roast more hazelnuts to make praliné for rochers.
-She had to admit that she did actually enjoy the kind of rochers most people buy at drug stores, but hers were a whole different kind of bird.
-With the dark chocolate, and this fruity Guatemalan dark chocolate, her chocolates had a heft of surprising flavor.
+She had to admit that she did actually enjoy the kind of rochers most people buy at drug stores, but hers were a whole different kind of indulgence.
+With the dark chocolate, and this fruity Guatemalan dark chocolate, her chocolates had a hefty, surprising flavor.
 While she prepared the hazelnuts, she also prepared the chocolate in the tempering machine, so once the hazelnuts were roasted, and then stirred into the sugar she would cook on the stovetop into a glassy caramel, the chocolate would be tempered and ready to mix into the blitzed and cooled praliné paste.

 April worked, stirred, melted, monitored, rubbed off the hazelnut skins, and prepared the paste.
 All of these little steps made something closer to magic.
 The chocolate churned in the tempering machine behind her, working its way to a point of snap and shine.
 She checked her watch.
 She could step away now and be back in time for tempered chocolate.
 She would have to be fairly quick about it, though.